arnelimperial/jrj/landing.md

 ---
-title: Landing
+title: Our Cafe
 layout: landing
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: 'This is our cafe's about us webpage.'
 image: assets/images/arches-architecture-bar-305832.jpg
 nav-menu: true
 changefreq: monthly